gitgabrio/drools-arch-refactoring/README.md

 This project aims at re-design the drools overall framework.
-By itself it has to be considered as a to-be-thrown PoC: as soon as a good design has been achieved and agreed upon, such design should be iteratively introduced inside `drool` repository.
+By itself it has to be considered as a to-be-thrown PoC: as soon as a good design has been achieved and agreed upon, such design should be iteratively introduced inside `drools` repository.

 The main focus of this project is on:
 1. clear separation between compile-time and runtime